 Applicants who are not offered participant status are encouraged to attend as auditors.
 Auditors may observe all podium sessions and participate fully in all lectures.
 Auditors may also have some one-on-one contact with the workshop faculty as the schedule permits.
 First time workshop attendees and those who are considering graduate conducting studies are particularly encouraged to attend as auditors to gain valuable workshop experience.

-Each conducting participant will receive 90 minutes of podium time.
+Each conducting participant will receive more than one hour of podium time.
 Participants will be video recorded, so please bring a high-speed SD card to ensure quality.
 Expect to play your primary instrument during string quintet/piano sessions when not conducting.

 Please join us for an fun and exciting four days of musical exploration in beautiful Eugene, Oregon.
 Social gatherings are also arranged throughout the institute to allow time to network with colleagues and clinicians.

 - Participant: $895

 - Daily Auditor: $75

 - Tchaikovsky – Romeo and Juliet

 * All participants should prepare these as they are separate sessions